-Frostbite is an injury caused by freezing of the skin and underlying tissues.
-First, your skin becomes very cold and red, then numb, hard and pale.
-Frostbite is most common on the fingers, toes, nose, ears, cheeks, and chin.
-Exposed skin in cold, windy weather is most vulnerable to frostbite.
-But frostbite can occur on the skin though that is covered by gloves or other clothing.
+Frostbite is an injury caused by the freezing of skin and underlying tissues, causing the skin to become cold, red, numb, hard, and pale.
+It most commonly affects exposed skin on the fingers, toes, nose, ears, cheeks, and chin, but can also occur on skin that is covered by gloves or clothing.

-Frosting, the first stage of frostbite, doesn't cause permanent skin damage.
-You can treat very mild frostbite with first-aid measures, including re-warming your skin.
-All other frostbite requires medical attention because it can damage skin, tissues, muscles, and bones.
-Possible complications of severe frostbite include infection and nerve damage.
+The first stage of frostbite, known as frostnip, usually does not cause permanent skin damage and can be treated with first-aid measures, such as re-warming the skin.
+However, all other stages of frostbite require medical attention as they can cause damage to skin, tissues, muscles, and bones.
+Complications of severe frostbite can include infection and nerve damage.

 Signs and symptoms of frostbite include:

 Frostbite is most common on the fingers, toes, nose, ears, cheeks, and chin.
-Because of skin numbness, you may not realize you have frostbite until someone else points it out.
+However, due to skin numbness, you may not realize you have frostbite until someone else points it out.

 Frostbite occurs in several stages:

 Frostnip: The first stage of frostbite is frostnip.
-With this mild form of frostbite, your skin pales or turns red and feels very cold.
+With this mild form of frostbite, your skin may pale or turn red and feel very cold.
 Continued exposure leads to prickling and numbness in the affected area.
 As your skin warms, you may feel pain and tingling.
-Frostnip doesn't permanently damage the skin.
+Frostnip doesn't cause permanent damage to the skin.

-Superficial Frostbite: The second stage of frostbite appears as reddened skin that turns white or pale.
-The skin may remain soft, but some ice crystals may form in the tissue.
-Your skin may begin to feel warm — a sign of serious skin involvement.
-If you treat frostbite with re-warming at this stage, the surface of your skin may appear mottled, blue or purple.
-And you may notice stinging, burning and swelling.
-A fluid-filled blister may appear 24 to 36 hours after rewarming the skin.
+Superficial Frostbite: The second stage of frostbite results in reddened skin that turns white or pale.
+The skin may remain soft, but ice crystals may form in the tissues.
+Your skin may start to feel warm, which is a sign of serious skin involvement.
+If you treat frostbite at this stage with re-warming, the surface of your skin may appear mottled, blue, or purple, and you may experience stinging, burning, and swelling.
+A fluid-filled blister may develop 24 to 36 hours after rewarming the skin.

-Severe (Deep) Frostbite: As frostbite progresses, it affects all layers of the skin, including the tissues that lie below.
-You may experience numbness, losing all sensation of cold, pain or discomfort in the affected area.
-Joints or muscles may no longer work.
-Large blisters form 24 to 48 hours after re-warming.
-Afterward, the area turns black and hard as the tissue dies.
+Severe (Deep) Frostbite: As frostbite progresses, it affects all layers of the skin and underlying tissues.
+You may feel numb, lose all sensation of cold, experience pain or discomfort in the affected area, and joints or muscles may stop working.
+Large blisters may form 24 to 48 hours after rewarming, and after that, the area may turn black and hard as the tissue dies.

 The following factors increase the risk of frostbite:

-- Medical conditions affect your ability to feel or respond to cold, such as dehydration, exhaustion, diabetes and poor blood flow in your limbs.
+Medical conditions that affect your ability to feel or respond to cold, such as dehydration, exhaustion, diabetes, or poor blood flow in your limbs.

-- Fear, panic or mental illness, if it inhibits good judgment or hampers your ability to respond to cold.
+****Fear, panic, or mental illness that can inhibit good judgment or hamper your ability to respond to cold.

-- Being an infant or older adult, both of whom may have a harder time producing and retaining body heat.
+****Being an infant or an older adult, both of whom may have difficulty producing and retaining body heat.

-- Being at high altitude, which reduces the oxygen supply to your skin.
+****Being at high altitude, which reduces the oxygen supply to the skin.

 Here are some tips to help you stay safe and warm: